This article is about

 Backed by Scientific Research

-Macro and Trace Minerals: Roles, Sources, and Health Benefits
+Macro and Trace Minerals; Roles, Sources, and Health Benefits

 Minerals like calcium and iron support bone health, immunity, and more.
 Deficiencies can lead to anemia and weakened bones.